sak1sham/DataStream/README.md

 ### Configuring settings

-This DMS can be customized as per requirements by creating your own settings.
-Here is a sample settings file
+This DMS can be customized as per the requirements by creating a settings file (``src/config/settings.py````).
+Here is a sample settings file:

 ```python
 import os